Why are your research reports not helpful?

 It’s always easy to blame someone else.
 It’s far more difficult to do an honest self-evaluation and see the extent to which you may have contributed to a problem.

-In the November 5 GreenBook Blog post by Mike Sherman and Neil Gains (), the authors present clear evidence that research vendors often think more highly of their reports than end clients do.
-Reports are too long, lack practical answers and recommendations, and don’t address business problems.
+In the November 5 GreenBook Blog post by Mike Sherman and Neil Gains (), the authors present clear evidence that vendors often think more highly of their research reports than end clients do.
+Research reports are too long, lack practical answers and recommendations, and don’t address business problems.

 But there are two important questions: